 Princeton’s close-knit residential college system is one of the cornerstones of our institutional identity.
 The six colleges—Butler, Forbes, Mathey, Rockefeller (Rocky), Whitman, and Wilson—provide multiple ways for faculty to work with and get to know undergraduates both inside and outside of the classroom.

 Faculty are encouraged to take advantage of these opportunities to become involved in college life:

 1. College faculty fellows meet with students in informal settings such as receptions following lectures or other special events, or over meals in the college dining halls.
 They are also invited to share their research or other areas of interest in informal workshops or conversations.
-Faculty fellows are welcomed as an integral part of residential life and are authorized to take a certain number of free meals in their assigned college each semester.
+Faculty fellows are welcomed as an integral part of residential life and receive a designated number of meals in their assigned residential college each semester.
 If you are interested in becoming a fellow, please apply here.

 2. Resident faculty fellows live in an apartment attached to the college and work with the college head to promote opportunities for faculty engagement with undergraduates.
 They enjoy meals and subsidized rent in college housing.

 3. Faculty advisers, for both AB and BSE students, along with college deans and directors of studies, help freshmen and sophomores select courses and make other decisions about their academic work.
 We encourage these relationships to be on-going and active, as faculty advisers are students’ major point of entry into our curriculum prior to declaring their concentration.
 Faculty advisers are trained by our staff, and find community among one another, as well as with their students.
 They receive a modest stipend and generous meal privileges.
 If you’re interested in becoming a faculty adviser, please contact Senior Associate Dean Claire Fowler, at cmfowler@Princeton.edu.